 Who should act as an agent under a power of attorney?

-The agent should be a trustworthy individual who understands the principal’s wishes and priorities.
+The agent should be trustworthy and understand the principal’s wishes and priorities.
 This could be a family member, close friend, or professional with the principal’s best interests in mind.